 Alabama Stay-at-Home Order and Guidance for Businesses

 Alabama Gov. Kay Ivey announced the state will begin reopening the economy in a series of phases beginning Thursday, April 30, at 5 p.m.
-The state will let the existing Stay at Home order lapse and move to a less restrictive Safer at Home Order that will be in effect until 5 p.m. on May 15.
+An amended Safer at Home Order is in place through July 3, 2020.

 - Maintaining six feet of separation between employees;

 - Regularly disinfecting frequently used items and surfaces;